Investing Simple Logo

 Webull Fees

 According to the official Webull website, there are five main buckets of fees associated with Webull accounts.
 Each bucket represents unique and different account offerings.
-While all buckets are commission free, there are still costs associated with trading that will be explored later in this article.
+While all buckets offer commission-free trading on stocks and equity options, there are still costs associated with trading that will be explored in detail in this article.
 The five high-level buckets are listed below.

 1. Stocks/ETF Trading Fees